Lessening your environmental footprint

 According to the Intergovernmental Panel on Climate Change (IPCC), global warming potentials (GWPs) are used to compare the abilities of different greenhouse gases to trap heat in the atmosphere.
 GWPs are based on the radiative efficiency (heat-absorbing ability) of each gas relative to that of carbon dioxide (CO2), as well as the decay rate of each gas (the amount removed from the atmosphere over a given number of years) relative to that of CO2.
 The GWP provides a construct for converting emissions of various gases into a common measure, which allows climate analysts to aggregate the radiative impacts of various greenhouse gases into a uniform measure denominated in carbon or carbon dioxide equivalents.
 For a table of GWPs for the different greenhouse gases click here.

-Less sources offsets from Gold Standard-certified projects located in developing countries and VER+ Standard-certified projects located here in Canada.
+Less sources offsets from Gold Standard-certified projects located in developing countries and VER+ Standard-certified or ISO quantified projects located here in Canada.

 See our projects page for information on some of our featured projects.